robertthiesmeier/cross_site_imputation/README.md

 ```

-▶️ The outpur has to be cleaned up and organised a little bit to be used for `mi impute from`. (🕵️ Expand to see code shown in details)
+The output has to be cleaned up and organised a little bit to be used for `mi impute from`. (🕵️ Expand to see code shown in details)

 <details>

 ```ruby

 ** clean up the results to be used with mi impute from